cupy/cupy/docs/source/cupy-reference/difference.rst

 Difference between CuPy and NumPy
 =================================

-The interface of CuPy is designed to obey the interface of NumPy.
+The interface of CuPy is designed to obey that of NumPy.
-However it has some differenece.
+However, there are some differeneces.

 Cast behavior from float to integer
 -----------------------------------

-Some casting behavior from float to integer is not defined.
+Some casting behaviors from float to integer are not defined in C++ specification.
-For example from a negative float to unsigned integer and infinity to integer.
+The casting from a negative float to unsigned integer and infinity to integer is one of such eamples.
-It depends on your CPU.
+The behavior of NumPy depends on your CPU architecture.
 This is Intel CPU result::

   >>> numpy.array([-1], dtype='f').astype('I')